The 96% Problem

 MLNavigator's air-gapped architecture directly addresses the gaps that keep suppliers stuck at 4% readiness.Built-In Access Control

-ADIS enforces role-based access at the time of drawing upload.
+MLNavigator enforces role-based access during drawing review.
 Only authorized engineers can view, edit, or export drawings.
 All access is logged immutably—meeting CMMC's Access Control (AC) and Audit and Accountability (AU) requirements.Immutable Audit Logs

-Every action—upload, scan, flag, correction—is logged with BLAKE3 cryptographic hashing.
+Every action—review, scan, flag, correction—is logged with BLAKE3 cryptographic hashing.
 Logs cannot be altered or deleted, providing auditors with a tamper-proof record of all drawing activity.
 This satisfies:- AU-2: Auditable events

 - AU-3: Content of audit records